tesseral-labs/docs/fern/pages/concepts/projects.md

 Identified in the [Backend API](/docs/backend-api-reference) as `logInWithSaml`, this boolean field represents whether [logging in with SAML single sign-on](/docs/login-methods/primary-factors/log-in-with-enterprise-sso-saml) is enabled for the Organization.

 Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-saml).
 If logging in with SAML is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to use SAML SSO.

+#### Log in with OIDC

+Identified in the [Backend API](/docs/backend-api-reference) as `logInWithOidc`, this boolean field represents whether [logging in with OIDC single sign-on](/docs/login-methods/primary-factors/log-in-with-enterprise-sso-oidc) is enabled for the Organization.

+Be aware that Organizations have [a similar property](/docs/concepts/organizations#log-in-with-oidc).
+If logging in with OIDC is enabled for the Project but *not* enabled for a given Organization, no one within that Organization will be able to use OIDC SSO.

 #### Log in with Authenticator App